 There’s also evidence that intermittent fasting can support a healthy gut microbiome, which assists in supporting immune defenses.

 While more research is needed, these studies provide promising evidence showing that intermittent fasting may help reduce inflammation and fight off chronic disease.

 In addition to keeping your heart healthy and warding off disease, some studies have indicated that intermittent fasting protects the health of your brain.

 One animal study showed that intermittent fasting helps enhance cognitive function and protect against changes in memory and learning function compared to a control group.
-(16) Another animal study found that intermittent fasting protects the brains of mice by influencing certain proteins involved in brain aging.
-(17)
+Another animal study found that it protects the brains of mice by influencing certain proteins involved in brain aging.

-Some also say that fasting promotes autophagy, or “self-eating,” which is our normal bodily process of cellular renewal — a process that is supposedly aided by fasting, though more scientific evidence is needed until this is certain.
+Some also say that fasting promotes autophagy, or “self-eating,” which is our normal bodily process of cellular renewal, although more research on this topic is needed.

 Because leptin is produced in the fat cells, those who are overweight or obese tend to have higher amounts of leptin circulating in the body.
 However, too much leptin floating around can cause leptin resistance, which makes it harder for it to effectively turn off hunger cues.

-As described above, there are many types of IMF with different options that can fit any schedule or lifestyle.
+As described above, there are many types of intermittent fasting with different options that can fit any schedule or lifestyle.
 It’s best to experiment and find the one that works best based on your individual needs.

 For beginners, the easiest starting point is the intermittent fasting 16/8 method, a form of time-restricted eating.
 This typically just involves skipping your evening snack after dinner and skipping breakfast the next morning as well.

 If you don’t eat anything between 8 p.m. and 12 p.m. the next day, for instance, you’ve already fasted for 16 hours.